cpesch/RouteConverter/README.txt

 What is RouteConverter?
 =======================

 RouteConverter is a popular open source tool to display, edit, enrich and convert routes, tracks and waypoints licensed under the GNU Public License.
 See http://www.routeconverter.com/about/ for details about features, supported formats and languages, screenshots, frequently asked questions and how you can help.

 Downloads
 =========

-Stable releases are available at http://www.routeconverter.com/releases/ Prereleases are offered at http://www.routeconverter.com/prerelease/
+Stable releases are available at http://www.routeconverter.com/releases/ Prereleases are frequently offered at http://www.routeconverter.com/prerelease/

 If you want to contribute
 =========================

 Patches and pull requests are always welcome.
 If you minimize your diff, it's more likely that your contribution will be applied to the code base.
 Please stick to the code standards and formatting that you run across.
 And don't forget to add tests for your changes ;-)

 CONTRIBUTORS.txt provides a list of the people who helped developing RouteConverter.